 Mount Nebo Park

 Hilly forest, small ponds, games trails and lush bird colonies are part of the Pocono experience.
 All of these exist in Mount Nebo Park.
 Once beyond the parking lot you can walk an hour or more without crossing the same trail again.
-But the paths are well-marked so it is not difficult to find your way back from the forest experience of possibly seeing deer and other forest creatures in the thick recesses that seem much farther away from civilization than Mount Nebo Road.
-We are in the process of redigning the picnic table area with wildflower gardens, installing new signage, and new trail markers for the short loop and long loop trails.
+But the paths are well-marked (new trail markers installed in 2018) so it is not difficult to find your way back from the forest experience of possibly seeing deer and other forest creatures in the thick recesses that seem much farther away from civilization than Mount Nebo Road.
+We are in the process of redesigning the picnic table area with wildflower gardens.
 This is a joint effort of Smithfield and Middle Smithfield Townships under the direction of the Monroe County Planning Commission.
 Mount Nebo park also offers catch/release fishing for children and a camp site for overnight camping by groups (bring your own tents).
 Please make camping reservations through the Township office.

 River’s Edge Family Bike Park

-This one-of-a-kind recreation park is now open.
+This one-of-a-kind recreation park is now open, depending on weather.
+When we get big rainstorms, the volunteers who keep up the park must clos it temporarily because they need time to reconsiditon it.
 Thanks to designer Jim Dellavalle and his team, Smithfield and Middle Smithfield have been abe to make this year's-long effort a reality.
 What is a pump track?
 It is a continuous loop of round bumps and banked turns that you ride not by pedaling, but by “pumping."
 Basically, you get heavy on the backs of bumps and light on the fronts of bumps.
 If you've ever skateboarded in a bowl or skied moguls, you've pumped.

 As your pump track skills soak into your mind and body, you'll see normal trails in an entirely new way.
 Instead of obstacles, you'll see opportunities.
 You'll ride much smoother and faster, and it will actually feel easier.
 Our track is focused on young riders, but is fun for all ages.
 As money becomes available, we hope to expand it to a skill learning area for kids and also a bike jump for the riders seeking more extreme challenges.
 River's Edge Family Bike Park is a joint effort of Smithfield and Middle Smithfield Townships, under leadership of the Monroe County Planning Commission.